harzoglups/AutoTiq/IMPROVEMENTS.md

 ---

 ### 3. Empty State Message
-**Status**: Not implemented
-**Description**: When map has no points, users don't know how to get started.
-**Suggestion**:
+**Status**: ✅ Implemented (v1.0.7)
+**Description**: Helpful message displayed when no zones exist.
+**Implementation**:
+- Card shown at bottom of map: "No zones yet"
-- Show centered overlay message: "Long press on map to add your first point"
+- Instructions: "Long press on the map to add your first zone, or use the search"
-- Include small illustration or icon
-- Dismiss after first point is added
+- Orange title for visibility
+- Automatically hidden when zones exist or search result is shown
+- Implemented in all 9 supported languages

 **Priority**: High
 **Effort**: Low